Hu Chunhua: Early life and education

+Political career

 Tibet, Hebei, and Youth League

+After graduation, he went to work in Tibet, starting as a cadre in the Organization Department of the CCP Tibet Autonomous Regional Committee in 1983.
+He became an official at the Tibet Youth Daily in 1984, and an official at the Tibet Hotel in 1985.
+In 1987, Hu became the deputy secretary of the Communist Youth League of China (CYCL) Committee in Tibet, later serving as its secretary from 1992 to 1995.
+He worked as a deputy head of the Linzhi Prefecture in 1992, and as deputy party secretary and head of Shannan Prefecture in from 1995 to 1997.

-Hu was born into a family of farmers in Wufeng County, Yichang, Hubei province in 1963.
-In 1979, he ranked first in the county for the Gaokao examination.
-At age 16, he was the youngest in his class.
-He received his B.A. degree from Peking University in August 1983, majoring in Chinese language and literature.
-After graduation, he went to work in Tibet, starting as a cadre in the Organization Department of the Communist Youth League.
-Hu subsequently held various government and Youth League positions in Tibet, ultimately serving as deputy secretary of the CCP Tibet Autonomous Regional Committee from November 2003 to November 2006 and vice chairman of the Tibet Autonomous Regional Government from November 2003 to November 2005.
+From 1997 to 2001 Hu served in the Secretariat of the Communist Youth League and as a Vice Chairman of the All-China Youth Federation.
+In July 2001, Hu returned to Tibet, becoming the secretary-general of the CCP Tibet Committee.
+Hu served as deputy secretary of the CCP Tibet Committee from November 2003 to November 2006 and vice chairman of the Tibet Autonomous Regional Government from November 2003 to November 2005.
 In Tibet, Hu played an instrumental role in developing the Tibetan economy, curbing the independence movement, and the settlement of more Han Chinese into region.

-From 1997 to 2001 Hu served in the Secretariat of the Communist Youth League and as a Vice Chairman of the All-China Youth Federation.
-He returned to Beijing to become the First Secretary of the Communist Youth League from December 2006 to March 2008.
-On April 15, 2008, he was appointed as the acting Governor of Hebei, China's youngest.
+Hu returned to Beijing to become the First Secretary of the Communist Youth League from December 2006 to March 2008.
+At the 17th Party Congress in October 2007, Hu Chunhua became a member of the CCP Central Committee.
+On April 15, 2008, he was appointed the acting Governor of Hebei, China's youngest.
 On January 12, 2009, he was officially elected Governor.
 In Hebei, Hu had the reputation of working 'non-stop', visiting all of the province's 11 prefecture-level cities within a few months.
 While serving in Hebei, Hu came into the limelight during the 2008 Chinese milk scandal, which had roots in Hebei province.
 He came out of the incident unscathed, some say as a result of his closeness to CCP general secretary Hu Jintao.
-He also took part in the security preparations of the 2008 Summer Olympics in Beijing, and advocated increasing domestic consumption in response to the global financial crisis of 2007–08.
+He also took part in the security preparations of the 2008 Summer Olympics in Beijing, and advocated increasing domestic consumption in response to the 2008 financial crisis.